Diocese of Charleston: 1989 to present

-In 1989, Pope John Paul II appointed David B. Thompson of the Archdiocese of Philadelphia to assist Unterkoefler as a coadjutor bishop.
+In 1989, John Paul II appointed David B. Thompson of the Archdiocese of Philadelphia to assist Unterkoefler as a coadjutor bishop.
 After serving for 26 years as bishop of Charleston, Unterkoefler resigned in 1990 and Thompson automatically succeeded him.
-Thompson retired as bishop in 1999; John Paul II replaced him with Reverend Robert Baker from the Diocese of St. Augustine.
+Thompson retired as bishop in 1999; John Paul II replaced him with Robert Baker from the Diocese of St. Augustine.
 During his tenure as bishop, Baker dedicated new churches and expanded existing churches, schools, and parish facilities.
 Baker was named bishop of the Diocese of Birmingham by Pope Benedict XVI in 2007.

 In 2009, Benedict XVI appointed Robert Guglielmone from the Diocese of Rockville Centre as the new bishop of Charleston.
-He retired in 2020 and was replaced by Pope Francis with Jacques Fabre-Jeune of the Diocese of Brooklyn.
-Fabre-Jeune is the current bishop of Charleston and the first African American to hold that post.
+He retired in 2020 and was replaced by Pope Francis with Jacques Fabre-Jeune of the Diocese of Brooklyn, the first African American to hold that post.
 In 2021, the diocese joined other Catholic institutions in suing the State of South Carolina in federal court.
 The issue was a provision in the South Carolina Constitution forbidding the use of public funds for private schools.
 This provision was blocking the diocese from receiving grants from the 2020 Federal CARES Act.

-Guglielmone in December 2020 set new limits on the use of the Traditional Latin Mass in the diocese, in keeping with the motu proprio Traditionis custodes (Guardians of the tradition), released by Pope Francis.
+The Vatican in 2018 declared St. Peter's Church to be a minor basilica; it is now called the Basilica of Saint Peter.Guglielmone in December 2020 set new limits on the use of the Traditional Latin Mass in the diocese, in keeping with the motu proprio Traditionis custodes (Guardians of the tradition), released by Pope Francis.
 These limits include using the mass for confirmations and the anointing of the sick.

+Elizabeth Cox, a teacher at Bishop England High School in Charleston, sued the diocese in July 2019 over its failure to renew her teaching contract.
+The diocese had reacted to a posting Cox made on Facebook indicating her support for abortion rights for women.
+She claimed that her firing violated South Carolina law and her first amendment protections under the US Constitution.In June 2022, a federal judge dismissed a class action suit against Bishop England High School and the diocese.
+The plaintiffs claimed that the windows in the staff offices and the girls and boys locker rooms were deliberately installed so as to allow voyeurism.

 Cathedrals

 Consecrated in 1854, the Cathedral of Saint John and Saint Finbar was the first proper cathedral of the diocese.
-In 1861, it was destroyed in a fire that consumed most of Charleston.
+It was destroyed in the Charleston fire of 1861.
 The Cathedral of Saint John the Baptist was constructed on the site of Saint John and Saint Finbar.
 Before the Diocese of Raleigh was formed, the Diocese of Charleston had a pro-cathedral in Wilmington, North Carolina, that is now the Basilica Shrine of St. Mary.